For Band 3 Programs

 Image Quality=70 or better, Cloud Cover=50 or better has little chance of getting data.

-More detailed information can be found on the Gemini Science Operations Statistics web page.
+More detailed information can be found on the Gemini Science Operations Statistics web page, and the Observing Constraints web page.

 - Prioritize your observations.
 If you've got a large program in Band 3, let us know what portion of your program is most important to you.
 Don't hesitate to add notes to your program.
 If it's not possible to get all your program's data, we can at least try to get the data that would be most valuable for you.